dotnet-foundation/wg-membership/.github/ISSUE_TEMPLATE/membership_request.md

 ---
 name: Apply to the Membership Committee
-about: Apply to join the Membership' Committee
+about: Join us to help guide the direction of DNF Membership
 labels: membership
 assignees:
   - wordshaker
+  - nicoleabuhakmeh
 ---

 ## Name: